The Ultimate Guide To Glacier Tours in Iceland

 Glacier Hiking is one of the most popular tour activities in Iceland, encapsulating and bringing forth some of the country’s greatest-known highlights: awe-inspiring nature, thrilling adventure, incredible panoramic vistas, and a whole heap of fun.

-As an added extra to glacier hiking, many visitors choose to partake in a spot of ice climbing.
-Iceland's glaciers are not flat, but instead characterised by their dramatic slopes, mountainous peaks and icy valleys.
-This means that there are plenty of opportunities to get the harness out, ready the ice-axes and begin your daring ascent.
+On this type of tour, there are plenty of opportunities to get the harness out, ready the ice axes, and begin your daring ascent.
 Throughout the experience, you will be safely attached to both the ice wall and your guide, meaning that should you fall, you'll swing harmlessly to the side.

 Glacier Ice Caving